jonnyarnold/learning-ruby/2-GuessTheNumber.md

 end
 ```

 There are a lot of differences!
-Let's look at each *translation*:
+Let's see how we get from English to Ruby:

 - *if* stays the same!
 - *the guessed number* turns into `guessed_number`.
 (The underline between the words is called an *underscore*.)